RailsEventStore/rails_event_store/railseventstore.org/source/docs/subscribe.html.md

 ### Fresh handler state

-If you subscribe an instance of a class, the same object is going to be called with new events.
+If you subscribe an instance of a class (`SyncHandler.new`), the same object is going to be called with new events.

 ```ruby
 class SyncHandler